skeeto/skeeto.github.com/_posts/2017-01-30-How-to-Write-Fast-er-Emacs-Lisp.markdown

 Here are 5 guidelines, each very specific to Emacs Lisp, that will result in faster code.
-The non-intrusive guidelines could be applied at all times as a matter of style — choosing one equally expressive and maintainable form over another just because the it performs better.
+The non-intrusive guidelines could be applied at all times as a matter of style — choosing one equally expressive and maintainable form over another just because it performs better.

 There's one caveat: These guidelines are focused on Emacs 25.1 and "nearby" versions.
 Emacs is constantly evolving.
 Changes to the